japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-MemorySink.md

 It creates `MemorySink` instance based on the schema of the DataFrame it operates on.

-It creates a new DataFrame using `MemoryPlan` with `MemorySink` instance created earlier and registers it as a temporary table (using link:spark-sql-dataframe.adoc#registerTempTable[DataFrame.registerTempTable] method).
+It creates a new DataFrame using `MemoryPlan` with `MemorySink` instance created earlier and registers it as a temporary table (using link:spark-sql-dataframe.md#registerTempTable[DataFrame.registerTempTable] method).

-NOTE: At this point you can query the table as if it were a regular non-streaming table using link:spark-sql-sqlcontext.adoc#sql[sql] method.
+NOTE: At this point you can query the table as if it were a regular non-streaming table using link:spark-sql-sqlcontext.md#sql[sql] method.

-A new link:spark-sql-streaming-StreamingQuery.adoc[StreamingQuery] is started (using link:spark-sql-streaming-StreamingQueryManager.adoc#startQuery[StreamingQueryManager.startQuery]) and returned.
+A new link:spark-sql-streaming-StreamingQuery.md[StreamingQuery] is started (using link:spark-sql-streaming-StreamingQueryManager.md#startQuery[StreamingQueryManager.startQuery]) and returned.

 [[logging]]
 [TIP]